KAROLE ARMITAGE, ARTISTIC DIRECTOR

-Karole Armitage was rigorously trained in classical ballet and began her professional career in 1973 as a member of the ballet du Grand Théâtre de Genève, Switzerland, a company devoted exclusively to the repertory of George Balanchine.
-In 1976, she was invited to join Merce Cunningham's company, where she remained for five years, performing leading roles in Cunningham's landmark works.
+Karole Armitage is the Artistic Director of the New York-based Armitage Gone!
+Dance Company.
+She was rigorously trained in classical ballet and began her professional career as a member of the Ballet du Grand Théâtre de Genève, Switzerland (1973-1975), a company devoted exclusively to the repertory of George Balanchine who was director of the company at that time.
+In 1976, she was invited to join Merce Cunningham's company, where she remained for five years, (1975-1981) performing leading roles in Cunningham's landmark works.
 Through her unique and acute knowledge of the aesthetic values of Balanchine and Cunningham, Armitage has created her own "voice" in the dichotomy of classical and modern dance, and is seen by some critics as the true choreographic heir to the two masters of 20th century American dance.